 3. FamoWood Latex Wood Filler

 No matter what patio ideas you come up with, you’ll need a high-quality wood filler to keep it looking in top shape.
 FamoWood’s product won’t crack or shrink, and this makes it a good choice for larger holes or gouges in the wood.
-It also dries very quickly in as little as 15 minutes, and this is nice if you live in an area with unpredictable weather because there’s a higher chance that it’ll set before it gets wet.
-You can paint, sand, or stain this filler so it blends seamlessly in with your deck or patio, and it works well on exterior or interior surfaces without flaking or peeling away.
+The wood fillers also dry very quickly in as little as 15 minutes, and this is nice if you live in an area with unpredictable weather because there’s a higher chance that it’ll set before it gets wet.
+You can paint, sand, or stain this wood filler so it blends seamlessly in with your deck or patio, and it works well on exterior or interior surfaces without flaking or peeling away.

 - Dries in 15 minutes